SchwartzCode/BitsAndBobs/README.md

 # dotFiles
-Dotfiles &amp; scripts for my machines
+Dotfiles & scripts for my machines

+## Contents
+`script.sh` - setup script for installing useful tools on a new machine